openlvc/portico/README.md

   **For Java**
   Portico ships with a JRE, but you will need a JDK if you are writing federates.
-  Portico support a minimum of Java v1.8.0+.
+  Portico support a minimum of Java v21.

   **For C++**
-  Portico provides cross-platform support in 32 and 64-bit.
-The following libraries are pre-packaged depending on the operating system you download for:
+  Portico provides cross-platform support for 64-bit operating systems only.

-    - Windows: VC8, VC9, VC10, 32/64-bit
+  Portico libraries are build with the following compilers and supported on the listed distributions:

+    - Windows
+        - Windows 11
+        - Visual Studio 2022
-    - Linux: GCC4, 64-bit
+    - Linux
-    - Mac OS X: Apple LLVM 6, 7
+        - GCC v11.5
+        - Rocky Linux 9.5+
+        - Ubuntu 22.04 LTS+

   When you have installed Portico, you will get a directory structure like so: